Another year, another truckload of new laws – the usual, right? How does that affect you? For the most part, hopefully it doesn’t.

 Global Positioning Systems on Windshield .

 What about a RADAR detector?
 Prudence might argue for a newer RADAR detector with a GPS unit incorporated in the same unit.
 That – or don’t mount it to the windshield.
-(See, Speeding Laws in Minnesota for a discussion of MN speed law.)
+(See, Speeding Laws in Minnesota for a discussion of MN speed law and defense.)

 Tips for Avoiding Traffic Stops.